metinc/nodejs-msi/README.md

 ## Usage

-1. Open `installer/installer.wxs` in a text editor.
+1. Open a new powershell.
-2. In line 5 and 6 enter GUIDs.
-You can use an [online generator](https://www.guidgen.com/).
+2. Enable execution of powershell scripts by entering: `Set-ExecutionPolicy RemoteSigned`
-3. Open a new powershell as administrator.
+3. Navigate into the installer directory.
-4. Enable execution of powershell scripts by entering: `Set-ExecutionPolicy RemoteSigned`
+4. Run `.\build.ps1` on powershell.
-5. Navigate into the installer directory.
+5. Find the installer under `installer/output/installer.msi`.
-6. Run `.\build.ps1` on powershell.
+6. Also make sure to add the generated Guid file under `installer/guid.txt` to your repository and never change it.

 ## Customization